shantanuasthana/To-DoList/README.md

 # To-Do List App
 Created with CodeSandbox using React JS, React Components, React Hooks
-Description: When you click on the list item it gets deleted Hosted At: https://4i9tq.csb.app/
+Description: When you click on the list item it gets deleted.
+Hosted At: https://4i9tq.csb.app/

 To Install: